ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

   - "lists"
 ---

-## Introduction
-In this tutorial, we'll have a look at the most commonly used language features.
+This tutorial introduces OCaml's basic features: values, expressions, lists, functions, pattern matching, and more.

 No OCaml or functional programming knowledge is required; however, it is assumed the reader has some basic software development knowledge.

-The complete tour is divided in two parts.
-This first part introduces OCaml's basic features: values, expressions, lists, functions, pattern matching, and more.
-In the second part, we'll see how to create our first OCaml project in the [Your First OCaml Program](/docs/your-first-program) tutorial.

-## Before We Begin
-Before proceeding with this tutorial, please ensure you've installed OCaml and set up the environment, as described on the [install OCaml](/docs/installing-ocaml) page.
+Please ensure you've installed OCaml and set up the environment, as described on the [install OCaml](/docs/installing-ocaml) page.

-To walk through the basics of OCaml by trying out different elements in an interactive manner, we'll use UTop.
+We recommend that you execute the examples we provide, and to experiment with them, to get a feel for coding in OCaml.
+To do this, you can use UTop (Universal Toplevel).

-UTop (Universal Toplevel) allows interacting directly with OCaml by reading and evaluating OCaml phrases like expressions or value definitions and printing the result on the screen.
-You can run UTop by using the `utop` command.
+UTop allows interacting with OCaml by reading and evaluating OCaml phrases like expressions or value definitions and printing the result on the screen.
+Use the `utop` command to run UTop.
+Exit it by pressing `Ctrl+D`.
+For more information, you can read the [Introduction to the OCaml Toplevel](/docs/toplevel-introduction).
-We recommend that you execute the examples we provide, or slight variants of them, in your own environment to get a feel for coding in OCaml.
-While this tour is self-contained, we recommend you to read the [Introduction to OCaml Toplevel](/docs/toplevel-introduction) for more information on the toplevel.

 <!--
 The goal of this tutorial is to provide the following capabilities: